 The house stands in one of the settlements of individual houses in Vilnius city.
-The street and neighbouring buildings is under development.
+The street and neighboring buildings are under development.
 Several plots already have houses, but most are still awaiting for individual construction with an unpredictable architectural result.
-Such a forecast for the future resulted in a restrained and laconic character of the house that could easily cope with the various solutions of the neighbouring buildings.
+Such a forecast for the future resulted in a restrained and laconic character of the house that could easily cope with the various solutions of the neighboring buildings.

 Location: Vilnius, Lithuania